-Whole Track This button zooms out as far as possible, showing the entire audio track.
+The [Whole Track] button zooms out as far as possible, showing the entire audio track.

-This button zooms down to the finest level possible, and at these levels you will see interpolation between the sample points.
+The [Sample] button zooms down to the finest level possible, and at these levels you will see interpolation between the sample points.
 This is bandlimited interpolation which represents the waveform as it will be heard in reality once converted from digital to analog.

-These buttons change the height of the waveform display. [+] increases the height of the waveform display, [-] decreases the height of the display.
+The small [+] increases the height of the waveform display, and the small [-] decreases the height of the display.